Cancer type

 If you’re facing a diagnosis, the GI Cancers Alliance is here for you.

 If you’re newly diagnosed, work with your doctor to create a treatment plan.
+We encourage you to find a surgeon with a high volume of rectal surgeries and expertise with treating rectal cancer.

-Rectal cancer treatment plans may include:
+Rectal cancer treatment plans may include a combination of the following:

 • Chemotherapy